 This may seem an odd way to get started, but I need to ask the question in all seriousness.
 You may have heard the expression, “There ain’t no such thing as a free lunch.”

-You’ll be spending more hours in front of your CAD and CAM Software than you will in front of your CNC Machine, so choose it carefully.
+You’ll be spending more hours in front of your CAD and CAM Software than you will in front of CNC Machines, so choose it carefully.

 Sometimes free is totally awesome and there are no strings attached.
 Other times free makes us choose vastly inferior solutions.
 We spend so much time fighting with the free software that in the end, had we spent just a little bit on paid software, we might have come out a lot better.
 And sometimes free has sneaky hidden costs.

 Remember these packages take time to learn.
 Your time investment learning the software is lost if you make a bad choice and wind up switching packages.

 For those reasons, we include a section of “Almost Free” software that we think might be better than the free software.
 At least check out these packages so you’ll know for yourself.